 - Were all the children inside the house when the fire started and

-- if so (and this depends on the accuracy of John’s memory because he stated to police that the children were in their beds but it is unclear whether he called out to them from the bedroom door opening or that he touched/shook each child to wake them up) why did their remains disappear, or
+- if so (and this depends on the accuracy of John’s memory because he said to police the children were in their beds but it is unclear whether he called out to them from the bedroom door opening or that he touched/shook each child to wake them up) how did their remains disappear, or

 1: a map of the house detailing each floor, room, attic, exterior doors, build-in closets, and windows.
 I have not been able to find this online.
 If you know where to find one, please contact me.

 2: the police reports with John and Marion’s statements to check who saw what at what time to build a time line.
 I have not been able to find copies of these police reports online or an exact and detailed time line.

 3: to check on the oldest son Joe who was not in the house at the time of the fire.
 He was serving in the army.
 If you have a confirmed alibi it helps to reduce the list of possibilities so you can concentrate on what is left.

 4: the exact place of origin of the fire.
 In some articles the fire started on the tar/wood roof and in other articles it started in the office next to the master bedroom where the mother saw that one of the fuse boxes was on fire or smoking.
 The fuse box in the office was where the telephone and power entered the house.